Redmond Commute Reality: Driving, Transit, and Tradeoffs

 How does commuting in Redmond compare to nearby cities?

-Can you get by with one car per household in Redmond?
+Can you get by with just a bike in Redmond?

 How Transportation Fits Into the Cost of Living in Redmond